 Reed McCalvin is a soigneur, and for some, a crucial part of the development process.
 He is the head soigneur for the Bontrager Pro Cycling Team; before Bontrager he worked for Health-Net, Garmin and Slipstream.
-Before all that, he was in the military.
 You’ll often find riders in his room sitting on the floor, bowl of cereal in their hands, listening to Reed talk while massaging.
 They come for the stories.
 Reed has a story for everything.
 While the stories are entertaining and the mood is light, he’s an expert at imparting wisdom and discipline, the kind of invaluable wisdom and discipline young riders need as they graduate from U23 to the Pro Peloton.
 Having aided several riders in that jump, Reed’s influence is often noted with affection.

 While part of Slipstream and Garmin, Reed worked with Alex Howes.
 What follows is a brief interview with Reed about Alex Howes: some impressions, some observations and one account.